|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 American missions against Mokmer

-Mokmer was liberated by the US Army during late May 1944.
-Entrenched Japanese troops from the 222nd Infantry in the high ground and caves above the airfield delayed the use of the airfield for American aircraft.
+During late May 1944, Mokmer was liberated by the U. S. Army but entrenched Japanese troops from the 222nd Infantry in the high ground and caves above the airfield delayed the use of the airfield for American aircraft.
 Repaired, the airfield was used by fighters and medium bombers.
 U. S. Army APO 920.
 Tower code name "Lordship".

 American units based at Mokmer

 49th FG, 9th FS (P-38) Hollandia June 26 - October 24, 1944 Tacloban